M-archand/WallText/README.md

 Default Access: @css/root, can be configured.
 All commands can be configured, these are the default commands:
 - !walltext # - Creates the wall text in front of the player and saves it to config file.
 E.g. !walltext 1 will add the text from group 1 in the config.
+You can place each group in as many locations as you please.
 - !removetext - Remove the closest wall text from your position and deletes in from the config file.
 (100 units max)

 <!-- CONFIG -->